mouktardev/Vite-Tanstack-template/markdown/post-2.md

 ---
 id: 2
 slug: post-2
-image:
-  {
-    src: /public/images/post-2.jpg,
-    alt: an image of fragment graffiti on a wall,
+image: { src: /images/post-2.jpg, alt: an image of fragment graffiti on a wall }
-  }
 title: Post 2
 ---